pedrocatalao/rgb-ascii-art/README.md

 This is my first go with Python :)

-This consists of a couple of small python scripts:
+It consists of a couple of small python scripts:

 ### colorize_ascii